Joshua R. Thorp

 Biography

-Welcome!
 I am a PhD candidate in political science at the University of Michigan, specializing in political behavior and political psychology.
 I am particularly interested in the development and behavioral implications of political identities, the psychological foundations of political cohesion and cooperation, and the role of stereotypes and social cognition in shaping political attitudes.
 The key substantive focus of my research is the politics of disability, but I am broadly interested in minority group politics in the United States and other advanced democracies.
 My research draws on a range of methodological techniques, including survey and experimental methods, text analysis, and comparative-historical analysis.

 My dissertation and book project (Body Politic: Disability and Political Cohesion) examines the political psychology of disability in the United States.
 Using original national surveys and experiments, I develop and validate a new measure of disability as a subjective political identity, and demonstrate the far-reaching consequences of this identity for political behavior, policy attitudes, and intergroup relations.